4.2/5 (5)

 Day 3: Endingen/Malterdingen – Rust/Ringsheim (28-31 miles/45-50 km)

-Passing the wine village Sasbach you reach the Rhine shore.
-You cycle through the green Rhine meadows and sometimes along on the embankment of the Rhine, on your way to Rust.
-This small town in Baden is known for the "Europapark," an amusement park with many attractions.
+Passing the wine village of Sasbach, you'll reach the shore of the Rhine.
+Cycle through the flourishing Rhine meadows and occasionally along the Rhine embankment as you make your way to Rust.
+This small town in Baden is known for the 'Europapark' - an amusement park with many attractions.

 Overnight in Rust/Ringsheim.